 The bright white sand dunes of White Sands make a perfect backdrop for both commercial filming and photography.
 Throughout the years, many feature films, car commercials, fashion photography, and more have used the gypsum dunes as their setting.
-The History of Commercial Filming brochure has a list of commercial filming projects that have taken place at White Sands National Monument.

 Commercial Film and Photography permits are issued for photography, filming, and associated sound recording to ensure protection of resources, to prevent significant disruption of normal visitor uses, or when they involve props, models, professional crews and casts or set dressings.
 Permits are required for access to areas normally closed to the visiting public.